novomancy/film3/README.md

 **Participation and Attendance: 20%**

-Participation includes taking an active role in both Zoom and Slack/Discord.
+Participation includes taking an active role in both classroom discussions and Slack.
 Remember that the topics I introduce in class are only seeds and examples; I expect you to bring in your own related interests, respond to your classmates&#39; ideas, and take our discussions and hands-on projects in directions that I can&#39;t predict ahead of time.

 I will be taking attendance at each class meeting.
 If you are more than ten minutes late, that day will be marked as an absence.
 After two absences, your final grade will be lowered by a full letter grade for each additional absence.
 If you need to take a planned absence or will not be attending due to illness, let me know via email ahead of the class you will be missing.
 If your circumstances lead you to believe you will not be able to meet this attendance policy, let me know and we can discuss it.
+Covid-related absences are considered excused under this policy-if you have a question about your Covid status, I encourage you to let me know ahead of class and get tested rather than coming in and potentially causing a wider outbreak among your classmates.

 **Commentary on Readings and Media: 25%**